07carvalho/python-cli-filter/README.md

 #### FAQ
 **What are the requirements?**

-This project was developed and tested in the following requirements:
+This project was developed and tested in a Linux environment in the following requirements:
 * Python 3.8
 * Pandas 1.2.3
+* PIP

 **Why Python?**